- Lauren Dungy

 8 ways to prepare your children for dealing with tragedy

-Children need help to deal with tragedy.
+Children need help dealing with tragedy.
 Sometimes it's a global tragedy like a war or national disaster.
 Other times it's the personal loss of a loved one or the breaking up of a home.
 How should we respond to these things?
 Parents have the opportunity and responsibility to teach their children how to think about and react to these events, as well as coping with their inner feelings and the confusion they may be experiencing.

 It is the job of parents to frame the picture of world events.
 Teachable moments become available in times of crisis.
 That doesn't mean that you preach or lecture.
 It means that you ask questions and carefully share information that can guide your children to right thinking.